ialbert/biostar-central/docs/customize.rst

     from biostar.settings.base import *
     EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'

-The settings are now correct.
+We are done with django settings module.
 Now an environment file needs to be created.

-Copy the ``conf/defaults.env`` file to a new file with a name that typically matches the settings file that you want to activate.
+Copy the ``conf/defaults.env`` file to a new file.
+The name typically matches the settings file that you want to activate.
 Let's call it ``live/custom.env``::

     cp conf/defaults.env live/custom.env

-Modify the ``custom.env`` file so that the ``DJANGO_SETTINGS_MODULE`` variable points to your custom django settings module ``live/custom.py``.
+Modify the ``custom.env`` file so that in it the ``DJANGO_SETTINGS_MODULE`` variable points to your custom django settings module ``live/custom.py``.
-This needs to follow the Python convention for import a dot instead of a slash like so ``live.custom`` find and override the line to look like this::
+This needs to follow the Python convention for import, this means to use a dot instead of a slash like so ``live.custom`` find and override the line to look like this::

     export DJANGO_SETTINGS_MODULE=live.custom